Sara1729/PCA-from-VCF-files/README.md

 bcftools merge --threads 64 \
 /path/to/noCHR_newID_fixref_splt_merged_file_cohort1.vcf.gz \
 /path/to/noCHR_newID_fixref_splt_merged_file_cohort2.vcf.gz \
--Oz -o /path/to/merged_cohort2.vcf.gz
+-Oz -o /path/to/merged_cohorts.vcf.gz
 ```

 **Expected number of variants in the merged file**:

-  * The total number of variants in the `merged_cohort2.vcf.gz` file will be: (Number of unique variants in file 1) + (Number of unique variants in file 2) + (Number of variants common to both files).
+  * The total number of variants in the `merged_cohorts.vcf.gz` file will be: (Number of unique variants in file 1) + (Number of unique variants in file 2) + (Number of variants common to both files).
   * There will be no duplication of rows for common variants (same position, REF, and ALT).
 These will be merged into a single record containing sample data from both files.

 -----